atom/atom/docs/themes.md

   midnight/packages/tree-view.less
 ```

-In the example above, when the `midnight` theme is loaded, its `terminal` and
+In the example above, if the `midnight` theme is active, its `terminal` and
-`tree-view` extensions will be loaded with it.
-If you author a theme extension,
+`tree-view` stylesheets will be loaded automatically if and when those packages
+are activated.
+If you author an extension to a theme consider sending its author
-consider sending its author a pull request to have it included in the theme's
+a pull request to have it included in the theme by default.
+Package-specific
-core.
-Package theme extensions, do not need to be in `package.json` because they
+theme stylesheets need not be listed in the theme's `package.json` because they
-will be loaded when needed by the package.
+will be loaded automatically when the package is loaded.

-## TextMate Compatibility

-If you place a TextMate theme (either `.tmTheme` or `.plist`) in the `themes`
-directory, it will automatically be translated from TextMate's format to CSS
-so it works with Atom.
-There are a few slight differences between TextMate's
-semantics and those of stylesheets, but they should be negligible in practice.